FrancisBanville/ms_interpreting_probabilities/README.md

 adjusted to align with the intended cell size, preventing systematic biases in predictions.

+# Conclusion

+In this contribution, we underline the importance of network documentation for adequately interpreting and manipulating probabilistic interaction data.
+The mathematical representation of probabilities and their statistical properties depend on the type of interactions (local or regional) and the conditions under which these interactions were evaluated.
+We showed that local networks and metawebs of probabilistic interactions differ in their relationship to spatial and temporal scales (Box 3), with regional interactions remaining consistent across scales.
+In contrast with metawebs, local interactions are measured in a specific context (e.g., in a given area, time, and biological and environmental conditions) and depend on taxa co-occurrence.
+These differences bring to light the need to use probabilistic data with caution, for instance when generating network realizations of binary interactions across space (Box 5).
+Clear documentation describing the type of interaction and the variables used in their estimation are required to ensure adequate data manipulation.
+Sound data practices and foundations for probabilistic thinking in network ecology facilitate reliable assessments of the spatiotemporal variability and uncertainty of biotic interactions.
+Here we identify key research priorities for improving our understanding of local and regional interactions and their stochasticity.

-## Application 5: Prediction of local networks from metawebs
+## Predicting local networks from metawebs

-Metawebs serve as a valuable source of ecological information for predicting local networks across time and space.
+Metawebs are a valuable source of ecological information for predicting local networks across time and space.
 Local networks of binary interactions can be reconstructed by selecting a subset of taxa and interactions from the metaweb [@Dunne2006Network].
-This implies that metawebs consistently contain more interactions than their corresponding local networks, even though their connectance is usually much smaller than the ones of local networks [@Gravel2011Trophic].
-Determining the list of taxa to select can be achieved empirically or through numerical methods like range maps or species distribution models.
-As species composition is arguably less difficult to sample or predict than pairwise interactions, the primary challenge lies in deciding which interactions to select from the metaweb, a task that may necessitate advanced statistical models and ecological expertise.
-Inferring the structure of local networks from the metaweb before predicting specific local pairwise interactions could hold promise [@Strydom2021Roadmapa], considering that the structure of local networks is constrained by the metaweb [@Saravia2022Ecological].
+Metawebs thus contain more interactions than local networks, even though their connectance is usually much smaller than the one of local networks [@Gravel2011Trophic].
+Determining the list of taxa to select can be achieved empirically (e.g., observed occurrence data for a site) or numerically (e.g., species distribution models).
+As species composition is arguably easier to sample or predict than pairwise interactions, the primary challenge lies in deciding which interactions to select from the metaweb.
+Inferring the structure of local networks from the metaweb before predicting local pairwise interactions could hold promise [@Strydom2021Roadmapa], considering that the structure of local networks is constrained by the metaweb [@Saravia2022Ecological].

-Building local networks of probabilistic interactions from a metaweb of probabilistic interactions involves a reduction in the value of pairwise interaction probabilities.
-This decrease is attributed to the prerequisite that two taxa must initially possess the capacity to interact before engaging in local interactions (@Eq:local_meta).
-Therefore, inferring local networks from their metaweb while maintaining identical interaction probability values would introduce systematic biases into the predictions.
-In such cases, these networks would essentially represent smaller-scale metawebs of potential interactions, possibly leading to misinterpretations by being perceived as local interactions.
+Inferring local networks of probabilistic interactions from a metaweb comes with its own set of challenges.
+For example, @Dansereau2023Spatially inferred spatially-explicit food webs from a metaweb of probabilistic trophic interactions between Canadian mammals.
+Their predicted localized food webs are downscaled versions of the metaweb (i.e., localized metawebs with the same interaction probabilities as those in the regional metaweb).
+To infer local networks as defined in this manuscript (i.e., describing local realizations of interactions), local interaction probabilities must be smaller than regional interaction probabilities.
+This decrease is due to the prerequisite that two taxa must initially possess the capacity to interact before engaging in local interactions (@Eq:local_meta).
+Inferring local networks from a metaweb by maintaining identical interaction probability values introduces systematic biases into the predictions, as discussed in Box 1 (unless networks are seen as downscaled metawebs).

-As proposed by @McLeod2021Sampling, although metawebs do not capture the spatiotemporal variability of interactions, they establish an upper limit for local interactions [similarly for metawebs of probabilistic interactions,
+As suggested by @McLeod2021Sampling, although metawebs do not capture the spatiotemporal variability of interactions, they establish an upper limit for local interactions [similarly for metawebs of probabilistic interactions,
 @Strydom2023Graph].
-In other words, the probability of two taxa interacting at a specific location and time is consistently lower or equal to the probability of their regional interaction:
+In other words, the probability that two taxa interact at a specific location and time is consistently lower or equal to the probability of their regional interaction, regardless of the conditional variables considered:

-$$P(L_{i \rightarrow j} | X_{i,k}, X_{j,k}, N_{i,k}, N_{j,k}, T_{i,k}, T_{j,k},
-E_k, A, t, f(L)) \le P(M_{i \rightarrow j} | T_i, T_j).$$ {#eq:switch}
+$$P(L_{i \rightarrow j} | ...) \le P(M_{i \rightarrow j} | T_i, T_j).$$
+{#eq:switch}

-Moreover, the probability that two taxa possess the biological capacity to interact must exceed the probability of them interacting at any location and time because they may never co-occur or encounter locally.
-Specifically, the cumulative probability of local interactions across all spatial, temporal, and environmental conditions must be less than the probability of regional interaction, i.e.
+Moreover, the probability that two taxa possess the biological capacity to interact must be higher than the probability of them interacting at any location and time because they may never co-occur or encounter locally.
+Specifically, the cumulative probability of local interaction across all spatial, temporal, and environmental conditions must be less than the probability of regional interaction, i.e.